Creamy and delicious vegan potato leek soup! This soup is hearty, comforting, filling and satisfying and will have you coming back for more!

 Sometimes it’s just a few extra dashes of salt and/or black pepper and it all comes alive.

-Leftovers keep very well and can be reheated the next day, so if you’re cooking for less people that’s not a problem at all!
+Leftovers keep very well in a covered container in the fridge for 4-5 days.
+You can reheat in the microwave or on the stove.
+So if you’re cooking for less people that’s not a problem at all!

 - Vegan Pumpkin Soup

 - Vegan Tomato Soup